 MAKING YOUR WEBSITE TO GO: MOBILE WEBSITES

 by 2025, more people will use their mobile phones, a.k.a. smartphones, to go online than their desktop computers.
 In fact, some people are already declaring that the laptop is dead technology.
 Smartphones are now part of our daily lives, and businesses that make their websites easy to use on mobile devices will have an advantage in capturing customers who are looking for local businesses while out and about.

 BENEFITS OF MOBILE SITES

 - Conversion: Clickable phone numbers and maps make it easy for customers to take action

 - Credibility: 1 in 5 mobile device users have a negative opinion of a business with a poor mobile site or no mobile site at all

 - Connectivity: Smartphone users often use their devices to connect with social media sites, so a mobile site featuring links to your social media profile makes it seamless for customers to connect with your business on social networks

 At Progeektech our job is to let you focus on what you want to do — and what you do best.
-Whether you have a website that needs to be improved or doesn’t yet have a website, our Google-certified, website-marketing experts are ready to help you in any way they can.
+Whether you have a website that needs to be improved or doesn’t yet have a website, our Google-certified, website-design experts are ready to help you in any way they can.
 All you need to do is ask.

 Our expertise is at your command.
 Call (747) 333-8772 today or simply request a call for a free web design consultation to get started.